Personalize selling with product rec quizzes 👉

 Market segmentation is the act of dividing a target market into groups (or segments).
 This lets you tailor your efforts to each segment, whether that be your marketing strategy or deciding on features for your product.

-The four most common methods of segmentation are:
+The four most common methods:

-• Psychographic - lifestyle, values, personality traits, interests
+• Psychographic: lifestyle, values, personality traits, interests

-• Geographic - country, region, city, town
+• Geographic: country, region, city, town

-• Behavioral - spending habits, internet browsing habits
+• Behavioral: spending habits, internet browsing habits

 Depending on your situation, any of these might be useful focus points, and all of them no doubt provide valuable insight.
-However, as previously mentioned, our main method at Typeform for segmenting customers is the Jobs To Be Done model.
-Once you get clear on the different jobs your customers want to accomplish, you can segment them on this basis, and target accordingly.

-The benefits of segmentation
+The benefits of segmentation include:

 Now that you’re convinced of the importance of market research and how it can help your business, you’re probably pumped to get started.
-Having even a basic plan can be the difference between a piece of research that has a real and lasting impact on your business, and gathering some interesting insights that are forgotten in two weeks.
-Always start with the question: why?
-What’s the purpose of the research?
-Your objective shouldn’t be “to do some research”, nor should you select a method first, whether that be a JTBD-based questionnaire, customer interviews, etc. Make sure you’re always starting with a question you want to answer, and adapt the method to the question.
+Having even a basic plan can be the difference between a piece of research that has a real and lasting impact on your business and gathering some interesting insights that are forgotten in two weeks.

 • “How can we increase conversions?”